 The nitrogen from the top flows through the cyclone WC 502, where the entrained polymer dust is separated and extracted from the bottom by the ejector J 502 in which steam/nitrogen is used as activating medium and returned to the fluid bed.
 Then, it goes through the tray scrubber C 502 (with 4 segmental baffle trays in the lower part and 4 sieve type in the upper part), for the separation of the solid still present and to condense water in nitrogen.

 At the bottom of the scrubber there is a decanting zone, where the floating polymer is extracted together with the condensed water through an overflow pipe, which maintains the level.
-The powder and condesed water fall in a pit from where, clear water goes to OWS as under flow and powder gets accumulated on the top.
+The powder and condensed water fall in a pit from where, clear water goes to OWS as under flow and powder gets accumulated on the top.
 This powder is periodically removed manually and filled in the bags for further disposal.

 The water is let to circulate from the pumps P 502 A/S through the water cooled external cooler E 502, which removes the sensible heat of the gases and that of condensed water.
 The circulating water flow rate is measured by the orifice plate FI 3105.